nikodunk/roomsolar/content/solar-kit/_index.md

 #### Easy Assembly and installation

 ##### Step 1: Receive packages
-The kit should arrive within 30 days of the pre-order phase closing.
+Your kit will arrive within 2-3 weeks.
 It'll look like below:

 <img src="img/Image_of_boxes.jpg" />